bodokaiser/node-walve/README.md

 **node-websocket-x** is a stream based implementation of the WebSocket protocol for node.js which tries to follow official node semantics.

+Checkout [nearby](https://github.com/bodokaiser/nearby) to see a working real life example!

 ## Preview

     var websocketx = require('websocket-x');